Ami Horowitz hopes to 'bring some sanity' to Dem debate stage as he launches 2020 bid

 18 candidates currently qualify for the debates but the DNC announced they will allow those with the highest polling to fill the two vacant slots to reach 20 candidates total followed by the number of individual donors.
 Horowitz told Fox News that he's "hanging his hat" on the number of donors he will have in order to participate in the earlier debates since debates inching towards the primaries will be more restrictive.

 "If the Democrats are smart, they will nominate me because I think that I am the only guy on the stage who can beat [Trump].
-And I'm nominated, I will beat him," Horowitz insisted.
+And if I'm nominated, I will beat him," Horowitz insisted.

 As a registered Democrat, Horowitz dismisses the common characterization that he's a "conservative" filmmaker since he "calls it as he sees it."
-He supports a woman's right to choose but opposes late-term abortions, believes that restrictions on gun ownership are "vital" but calls himself an "ardent supporter" of the Second Amendment, says and that legal immigration is the "backbone of America's foundation" but wants to "shut down" illegal immigration.
+He supports a woman's right to choose but opposes late-term abortions, believes that restrictions on gun ownership are "vital" but calls himself an "ardent supporter" of the Second Amendment, and says that legal immigration is the "backbone of America's foundation" but wants to "shut down" illegal immigration.

-He acknowledged that there are "a lot of things" that he liked and disliked about President Donald Trump, but assured that he would do a "better job" on policy and "bringing the country together."
+He acknowledged that there are "a lot of things" that he liked and disliked about President Donald Trump, but assured that he would do a "better job" on policy as well as "bring the country together."

 "I think this is a president that's polarizing and some of that is his fault, some of it is not his fault," the filmmaker elaborated.
-"We are at a collection point in our country where polarization is not an advantage.
+"We are at an inflection point in our country where polarization is not an advantage.
 Polarization is not gonna help us move the issues that we need to move on.
 And I feel like I could be that guy to bring the country together."

-Horowitz admitted that Rep. Seth Moulton, D-Mass would be a "viable" option to defeat Trump in 2020 but says he has "no chance to win" in the primaries and that former Vice President Joe Biden, who many see as "electable," has "ideological baggage," pointing to his "insane" proposal to give health insurance to illegal immigrants in the US and how such progressive policies from him and other candidates will be "difficult to defend" during a general election.
+Horowitz admitted that Rep. Seth Moulton, D-Mass would be a "viable" option to defeat Trump in 2020 but says he has "no chance to win" in the primaries and that former Vice President Joe Biden, who many see as "electable," has "ideological baggage," pointing to his "insane" proposal this week to give health care to illegal immigrants in the US, adding that such progressive policies from Biden and other candidates will be "difficult to defend" during a general election.

 "I'm not interested in pandering to get votes.
 I'm not interested in pandering to win the nomination.
 I have an ideology that I will stick with and will not change from for any reason," Horowitz declared.
 "I think that the majority of the Democrat electorate is looking for a moderate they can rally behind, they are the silent majority, and those are the only people that I'm interested in."